Snickers: Australian recall

 In December 2000, tens of thousands of Snickers and Mars Bars were removed from New South Wales store shelves due to a series of threatening letters which resulted in fears that the chocolate bars had been poisoned.
 Mars received letters from an unidentified individual indicating that they planned to plant poisoned chocolate bars on store shelves.
 The last letter sent included a Snickers bar contaminated with a substance which was later identified as rat poison.
 The letters claimed that there were seven additional chocolate bars which had been tampered with and which were for sale to the public.
 As a precautionary measure, Mars issued a massive recall.
 Mars said that there had been no demand for money and complaints directed to an unidentified third party.

-Vein removal hoax
+Accusations of homophobia

-In April 2022, a Twitter user satirically claimed in a viral tweet that Snickers was removing the "dick vein" design from the top of the candy bar, prompting a backlash from unwitting Snickers fans.
-Due to the volume of response, Snickers clarified in its own viral tweet that the "veins remain".
+Snickers aired a commercial in Spain in August 2021.
+The 20-second video featured Spanish influencer Aless Gibaja at a restaurant, ordering "a sexy orange juice with Vitamins A, B, and C." A nearby friend, seeming confused, offers a Snickers bar—as part of the candy bar's ongoing marketing slogan of "You're not you when you're hungry"—and Gibaja is seemingly transformed into a bearded man with a low voice.
+The video began circulating online after airing, and received criticism as it was perceived to be homophobic.
+Irene Montero, Spain's Minister for Equality, condemned the commercial, questioning "to whom it might have seemed like a good idea to use homophobia as a business strategy".
+She also added that it was "shameful and unfortunate" for Snickers to "continue to perpetuate stereotypes and promote homophobia".
+Snickers later ceased airing the commercial and issued an apology for "any misunderstanding".

 Snickers products

-The following variants are available in the United States of America.
+The following variants are available in the United States.